stowball/hucssley/README.md

 The `template` itself is ridiculously simple.
 You can tell at a glance exactly which class names will be added under any UI condition, and, in the generated HTML you'll even be able to see an IE-specific hack!

-*Note: Unlike alternative frameworks, Hucssley encourages a utility-only, not utility-first mentality, so it's highly recommended that all components be created with a template partial or JavaScript component to keep your code DRY and reduce the opportunity for copy-paste errors.*
+Unlike alternative frameworks, Hucssley encourages a utility-only, not utility-first mentality, so it's highly recommended that all components be created with a template partial or JavaScript component to keep your code DRY and reduce the opportunity for copy-paste errors.

+Components with meaningful, semantic props that map to UI variations also reduce the learning curve and implementation for developers less experienced with CSS.

 ### Using the component